RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 bt test <submission> [<test_cases>].
 ```

 It runs the given submission against the specified test cases (or all test cases if not set) and prints the submission `stdout` and `stderr` to the terminal.
-The submission output is not validated or checked for correctness.
-However, time limits and timeouts will be reported.
+Additionally, time limits and timeouts will be reported.
 For interactive problems, the interaction is shown.

 This is useful for running submissions without having to compile them manually.
-Also, it doesn't give away whether the submission is ACCEPTED or WRONG_ANSWER, which may be useful when trying to solve a problem before looking at the solutions.

 **Flags**